M-Shabrawy/PyFG/README.md

 		create folder "python-eggs" under python install directory (This is needed on windows paltforms to stop warnings)
 		Name: PYTHON_EGG_CACHE
 		Value: C:\Python27\python-eggs

+	- On Fortigate change DH key length to 1024 config system global set dh-params 1024 end
+	- Create Address Group on Fortigate (Or it will be automatically created)
+	- Create a policy and add the group to it

 Usage: